AndreRudolph/impulsephp-doc/docs/controller_serialization.md

 <h5><a id="component-references">Component references</a></h5>

 Single component references will be handled automatically by the framework and will be rewired once the controller will be reactivated.
 Sometimes you might also need to have a property list of component references for handling a dynamic and generated form for example.
-To achieve this you have to wrap them in <span class="code-hint">ComponentList</span>.
+To achieve this you have to wrap them in a <span class="code-hint">ComponentList</span>.

   <pre class="code-white line-numbers language-php">
   	<code class="imp-code language-php"><?php